-Day three you'll leave Madrid for Barcelona by train, and upon arrival you'll transfer to your hotel in the historic center.
-On another self-guided tour, you can take a cable car to the top of Mt.
-Montjuic for the best views of the city.
+Day three you'll leave Madrid for Barcelona by train, and upon arrival, you'll transfer to your hotel in the historic center.
+On another self-guided tour, you can take a cable car to the top of Montjuïc for the best views of the city.
 Day four you'll go on a walking tour of Gaudí buildings and cap the day with a sailboat cruise off the coast.
 Day five you'll depart Barcelona.
 Learn more

 Itinerary #3: Discover Mallorca

-Get ready for a five-day island vacation in the Balearics.
-Your destination is Mallorca, the largest island in this archipelago, and one that's filled with hidden coves, historic landmarks, and white-sand beaches.
+Get ready for a five-day island vacation in the Balearic.
+Your destination is Mallorca, the largest island in this archipelago and one that's filled with hidden coves, historic landmarks, and white-sand beaches.